 Smoothness and Functionality

 When mounted alongside the other dropper posts on our side-by-side test apparatus, we were impressed by the smoothness of the KS post in its extension.
-In fact, it tied the Thomson Elite Covert and the Crank Brothers Highline for smoothest during extension.
-We also found that it was among the easiest to compress, ranking third easiest in compression force after the 9point8 Fall Line and the Fox Transfer.
-Performance Our LEV Integra ran buttery smooth through its travel at all times with no sticking or inconsistent movements.
+In fact, it tied the Thomson Elite Covert, Crank Brothers Highline, and Bike Yoke Revive for smoothest during extension.
+We also found that it was among the easiest to compress, right up there with the 9point8 Fall Line, Fox Transfer Performance, and the Bike Yoke Revive.
+Our LEV Integra ran buttery smooth through its travel at all times with no sticking or inconsistent movements.

 The speed of return on the KS post can be adjusted by adding air to the air spring through the Schrader air valve that hides in a recess under the saddle clamp.
 Like most of the saddle clamp air valves, the cap on KS's wasn't that easy to remove, and a set of needle nose pliers comes in handy.
 We never adjusted the pressure in our test post, and when we finally checked it, it was at 210psi, which served us well.
 The rate of return can be slowed down or sped up by adjusting the pressure within a range of 100-250psi to dial it in for those of you who like it tortoise slow or castration quick.
 The KS post has a light but audible noise at the top out for those who like to hear when their post reaches full extension.There was the tiniest amount of lateral play, wiggle, in the saddle apparent from day one, but it was so minimal that we couldn't even consider complaining about it.
 This minimal play continued throughout our test period and never got worse over time.
-While we were never super impressed by the remote lever design, perhaps we should upgrade to the Southpaw 1x lever, it worked well and provided the second easiest actuation force of all the dropper posts we tested.
-Only the 9point8 Fall Line required less lever force to actuate.
-In our opinion, the easier it is to press the lever the better, so we certainly enjoyed this aspect of the LEV Integra.
+While we were never super impressed by the remote lever design, perhaps we should upgrade to the Southpaw 1x lever, it works well and was among the easiest in actuation force of all the dropper posts we tested.
+Only the 9point8 Fall Line and the Bike Yoke Revive require less lever force to actuate.
+In our opinion, the easier it is to press the lever the better, so we certainly like this aspect of the LEV Integra.